chiragsanghvi/JavascriptSDK/README.md

 #### Get Connected Objects

-Consider `Jane` has a lot of freinds whom she wants to invite to her marriage.
-She can simply get all her freinds who're of type `person` connected with `Jane` through a relation `freinds` with label for jane as `me` and freinds as `freind` using this search
+Consider `Jane` has a lot of friends whom she wants to invite to her marriage.
+She can simply get all her friends who're of type `person` connected with `Jane` through a relation `friends` with label for jane as `me` and friends as `friend` using this search

 ```javascript
 //Get an instance of person Object for Jane